bustroker/Bustroker.AzureAppConfiguration/readme.md

 - **NOTE: it's important to use IOptionsSnapshot, and not IOptions (wouldn't refresh anyway unless restarted the application), nor IOptionsMonitor (could change the values in the middle of a request potentially leading to weird results).**

+### Refresh Configuration
-### To refresh configuration with new values in AzureAppConfig service, inject IAzureAppConfigurationRefresher into a Controller
+To refresh configuration with new values in AzureAppConfig service, inject IAzureAppConfigurationRefresher into a Controller
 ```
 // RefreshAzAppConfigurationController